The Value Realization Collaborative with John Falk

 The darker grey columns below describe ways that the institution is trying to support the various approaches to the goal.
 In some columns we see more instances, which may suggest stronger support.
 In others there are few or even no instances of the organization supporting the tower of mental attention.
 These represent areas where the organizaiton may wish to invest resources (e.g., improved communications, changes to programs, new programs, etc.)

-Please email us to complete registration — We’ll ensure your membership status is reflected in your registration fee.
-If your institution has been enrolled for more than 3 months, you’re also eligible for a partner discount on this program.
+Please email us to complete registration — You’ll be able to attend the February event series at no additional cost.
+If you’d like to participate in the Foundations or full VRC program, we’ll ensure your membership status is reflected in your registration fee.
+If your institution has been enrolled in Organizational Memberhsip for more than 3 months, you’re also eligible for a 15% partner discount on this program.

 Have a different question?